• As low as $139/Night

 • Apartment

 This unique brick loft lies in the heart of the historic commercial district, ten steps off of Bay Street, Downtown Beaufort's historic commercial street.
 The cozy porch entryway and interior brick walls provide the welcome getaway that makes ‘Oyster Bed’s’ individuality shine.
 You are one block from the spectacular Waterfront Park, eateries like Plums, Saltus, Breakwater, Q On Bay, Wren, and Hearth and others.
-Stroll down Bay Street, appreciating the many art galleries for which Beaufort is known or the historic residential district, the Old Point, to see the handsome antebellum homes.
+Stroll down Bay Street, appreciating the many art galleries for which Beaufort is known or the historic residential district, the Old Point, to see the elegant antebellum homes.
 The beach at Hunting Island State Park is about a 15-minuet drive away.
 Come to Beaufort to relax and un-wind, watch the sun set, and experience why we adore Beaufort so much!

 Keywords: Loft, apartment